songjuncao/selected_papers_of_speech/SE/speech.md

+- A Variance-Preserving Interpolation Approach for Diffusion Models with Applications to Single Channel Speech Enhancement and Recognition
 - Towards Decoupling Frontend Enhancement and Backend Recognition in Monaural Robust ASR
 - CrossNet: Leveraging Global, Cross-Band, Narrow-Band, and Positional Encoding for Single- and Multi-Channel Speaker Separation
 - Plugin Speech Enhancement: A Universal Speech Enhancement Framework Inspired by Dynamic Neural Network